minity-script/minity/docs/SYNTAX.md

 // then we call our function to build
 // a grave where the player died
 ````
-Statements within braces will be put in an *anonymous function* which will be saved under a unique name in the `zzz_mclang` namespace.
+Statements within braces will be put in an *anonymous function* which will be saved under a unique name in the `zzz_minity` namespace.
 This guarantees that all statements in the block (including subfunctions) will be called with the same execution context, even if anything changes in between.
 Compare the two different cases below:

 ````
 function protect_base {